Sports Betting as an Investment

 Factoring in the Cost of my Service

-The cost of my College football service is $1295, the cost of the NFL service is $1495 ($2,595 for both services), my Basketball service is $2,495 ($4,695 for all Football and Dr. Bob’s Basketball service).
+The cost of my College football service is $1495, the cost of the NFL service is $1995 ($2,995 for both services), my Basketball service is $2,995 ($5,495 for all Football and Dr. Bob’s Basketball service).
 You must factor in that cost when calculating your expected return on investment (ROI).
-As explained above, winning 55% on the Football plays and 54.5% on my Basketball plays would yield an expected profit of 85.8% on flat-betting using your initial bankroll.
+As explained above, winning 55% on the Football plays and 54.5% on my Basketball plays would yield an expected profit of 85.8% with flat betting using your initial bankroll.
 Using an optimal betting strategy, as explained in the advanced money management section, would yield even higher long term returns while protecting the downside risk in the inevitable negative variance seasons that plague even the best long term handicappers.

 What is a Point spread?

 However, skewed public perception, results-oriented analysis, and unsound metrics result in point spreads that are often biased one way or another.
-While the casual bettor does not possess the capacity to exploit these advantages, I have used mathematical models, situational analysis, significant trends and quantitative player analysis that are far more complex and accurate than anything else on the market to gain an advantage, which is why I have won 53.5% to 56% of my Best Bets (depending on the sport) over the last 34 years.
+While the casual bettor does not possess the capacity to exploit these advantages, I have used mathematical models, situational analysis, and quantitative player analysis that is far more complex and accurate than anything else on the market to gain an advantage, which is why I have won 54% to 57% of my Best Bets (depending on the sport) over the last 37 years.

 How are the lines set?

-While the odds makers do to try approximate the median margin of victory between two teams, they also try to reduce their exposure to risk by setting lines such that money will fall evenly on both sides of a game, so that they can offset the bets against each other and earn a profit on the juice (cut of winnings taken by the house, explained below) without exposing themselves to large potential losses.
+While the odds makers do try to approximate the median margin of victory between two teams, they also attempt to reduce their exposure to risk by setting lines such that money will fall evenly on both sides of a game, so that they can offset the bets against each other and earn a profit on the juice (cut of winnings taken by the house, explained below) without exposing themselves to large potential losses.
 Thus, odds makers are often in the business of gauging public perception rather than team performance, and therefore the betting public actually sets the line.
-In more recent years, the betting public has had less influence on the odds than professional betting syndicates or sharp money has had, but there is still value to be found – although in different ways than in previous decades.
+In more recent years, the betting public has had less influence on the odds than professional betting syndicates or sharp money has had, but there is still value to be found.
 If Georgia is 4 points better than Georgia Tech according to my advanced metrics and analysis, but the aggregate public perception is that Georgia is 7 points better than Georgia Tech, then the posted point spread is likely to be closer to 6 or 7 points (public perception) than it will be to 4 points (the realistic difference between the teams).
-This makes my job as a professional handicapper much less daunting; not only can I exploit lines where the odds makers are off, but I can also exploit the uniformed opinions of the general betting public, and more recently take advantage of betting syndicates and ‘quants’ that rely more and more on algorithms but can overlook some of the hidden value in changes in team personnel or lineups and in the particular match up between two teams.
+This makes my job as a professional handicapper much less daunting; not only can I exploit lines where the odds makers are off, but I can also exploit the uniformed opinions of the general betting public, and more recently take advantage of betting syndicates and ‘quants’ that rely more and more on algorithms but can overlook some of the hidden value in changes in team personnel or lineups and/or in the particular matchup between two teams.

 Isn’t gambling risky?

 I don’t believe that the term ‘gambling’ applies to what I do.
 I sell information to subscribers, with which they can take positive expectation positions in uncertain markets.
-With correct financial optimization and bankroll management, long term risks are nominal compared to the risks of investing in other, more conventional markets.
+With correct financial optimization and bankroll management, long-term risks are nominal compared to the risks of investing in other, more conventional markets.
 Just as a single stock may go up or down in a day, any one team may win or lose a given game.
-But as long as the investor maintains a long-term perspective, understands variance, and doesn’t over-extend themselves or bet more than they can easily handle, risk can be highly mitigated, and they can earn a very attractive risk adjusted return.
+But if the investor maintains a long-term perspective, understands variance, and doesn’t over-extend themselves or bet more than they can easily handle, risk can be highly mitigated, and they can earn a very attractive risk adjusted return.

 Share this